knative/docs/docs/serving/using-a-tls-cert.md

              - secretName: default-cert
                targetNamespaces:
                - "*"
-         EOF
          ```
+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply --filename <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

-    1. Update the Knative Contour plugin to start using the certificate as a fallback
+    1. Update the Knative Contour plugin to use the certificate as a fallback
-       when auto-TLS is disabled.
-This can be done with the following patch:
+       when auto-TLS is disabled by running the command:

          ```bash
          kubectl patch configmap config-contour -n knative-serving \